-Why should you incorporate fermentation into your life?
+Why should you incorporate fermented foods into your life?
 Because the health benefits are simply amazing!
+Alessandra Felice tells us all about fermentation.

 Eating fermented foods and drinking fermented drinks like kombucha or kefir introduces good bacteria into the digestive system and helps maintain the balance of beneficial flora in the gut.